-With the summer heat hanging on, you can’t go wrong with some cold ice cream.
-Thankfully, Festival Country is home to not one, but nine ice cream shops.
-Hit the (ice cream) trail and enjoy some of the best treats Just South of Indy.
+During the hot days of summer (or any time of year, really), you can’t go wrong with some cold ice cream.
+Thankfully, Festival Country is home to a dozen ice cream shops.
+Hit the (ice cream) trail and enjoy some of the best treats just south of Indy.

 First up is Handel’s.
 Known for their homemade ice cream and yogurt since 1945, Handel’s offers over 100 flavors!